davidjroos/davidjroos.github.io/_posts/2018-07-25-Bucharest.md

 ## More Walking

 From there we just walked back to the hotel.
-Nearly there, Emily grabbed a coffee that for some reason has tonic water in it.
+Nearly there, Emily grabbed a coffee that for some reason had tonic water in it.
 It was not good, in fact terrible.
 A very bad idea that should not take off.
 Felt no shame wasting that drink.
 Looked at some Bromptons and bike accessories.

 Finally at the hotel, we cleaned up, packed and caught a fancy taxi (everything is so cheap in Romania!) to the airport, leaving without issue.